fzhussain/billeasy-eks-style-minikube-deployment/README.md

 ![Restart Panel Demo 2](https://github.com/fzhussain/billeasy-eks-style-minikube-deployment/blob/main/Screenshots%20for%20Readme.md/41.%20Corresponding%20restart.png)

-##### Dashboard:
+##### Complete Dashboard Sample:
 ![Dashboard Usage](https://github.com/fzhussain/billeasy-eks-style-minikube-deployment/blob/main/Screenshots%20for%20Readme.md/38.%20Dashboard%20CPU%20Memory%20Restarts.png)

-- Future Improvements:
+- Future Enhancements
-    - Create metrics for HTTP request rates and errors
+    - Monitor HTTP request rates and error counts
-    - Setup Alerts via Prometheus Alert Manager
+    - Integrate Prometheus Alertmanager for:
+        - Custom alert rules
+        - Email or Slack notifications

 ## Part 5: Failure Simulation

 #### Simulate a partial failure:
+- When a pod is deleted, the ReplicaSet ensures the pod is automatically recreated, demonstrating Kubernetes' self-healing capability.

 ![Auto healing](https://github.com/fzhussain/billeasy-eks-style-minikube-deployment/blob/main/Screenshots%20for%20Readme.md/42.%20Auth%20heal%20simulation.png)

 ##### As you can see, even when the pod was deleted, the pod is recovered via ReplicaSet

-##### We can also see a spike in Grafana dashboard
+##### A visible spike in CPU and memory usage, can be observed in the Grafana dashboard after pod deletion.
 ![Grafana spike](https://github.com/fzhussain/billeasy-eks-style-minikube-deployment/blob/main/Screenshots%20for%20Readme.md/43.%20Spike%20on%20graph%20after%20deletion.png)

+---

+**Note:**
+I’ve put this guide together based on my current understanding of **Kubernetes observability**.
+It’s a work in progress, and I’ll keep refining it as I learn more.